Round the Twist: Home releases

 In the UK, Round The Twist was released on DVD. the first three DVDs were given a U rating and the fourth was given a PG rating.

-In 2005 the seven volumes were sold as a boxed set of the entire series before being repacked and reissued in 2009.
+In 2005, the seven volumes were sold as a boxed set of the entire series before being repacked and reissued in 2009.

 On 2 February 2010, Magna re-released the whole series as a new packaged box set named the "Completely Twisted Collection".

+On 19 April 2023, the Australian entertainment company Via Vision released the entire series in an eight-disc DVD package, entitled Round the Twist: The Complete Series (Remastered).

+Stage adaptation

+A stage musical based on the television series was developed, with book, music and lyrics by Paul Hodge incorporating the original theme song.
+It premiered in Brisbane at the Playhouse, Queensland Performing Arts Centre in November 2024, directed by Simon Phillips for Queensland Theatre.